 A Fund may enter into forward contracts which are not traded on exchanges and are generally not regulated.
 There are no limitations on daily price moves of forward contracts.
 Banks and other dealers with whom a Fund may maintain accounts may require the Fund to deposit margin with respect to such trading, although margin requirements are often minimal or non-existent.
 A Fund's counterparties are not required to continue to make markets in such contracts and these contracts can experience periods of illiquidity, sometimes of significant duration.
 There have been periods during which certain counterparties have refused to continue to quote prices for forward contracts or have quoted prices with an unusually wide spread (the difference between the price at which the counterparty is prepared to buy and that at which it is prepared to sell).
-Arrangements to trade forward contracts may be made with only one or a few counterparties, and liquidity problems therefore might be greater than if such arrangements were made with numerous counterparties.
+Arrangements to trade forward contracts may be made with only one or a few counterparties.
 The imposition of credit controls by governmental authorities might limit such forward trading to less than that which the Investment Manager would otherwise recommend, to the possible detriment of a Fund.
 In addition, disruptions can occur in any market traded by a Fund due to unusually high trading volume, political intervention or other factors.
 Market illiquidity or disruption could result in major losses to a Fund.
 In addition, a Fund may be exposed to credit risks with regard to counterparties with whom it trades as well as risks relating to settlement default.
 Such risks could result in substantial losses to such Fund.